 6. Create a 16-bit TIFF for further manipulation

 Camera JPEGs are 8-bit images.
-8 bits of data is enough to give smooth tonal transitions and high-quality images… but these can start to unravel with very heavy editing and manipulation.
+8 bits of data is enough to give smooth tonal transitions and high-quality images, but these can start to unravel with very heavy editing and manipulation.
 Gaps start to appear in the histogram and smooth gradations start to break up and ‘posterise’.
 If you are going to carry out heavy manipulation, you need a 16-bit TIFF image not an 8-bit JPEG, and the only way to get one of these is to create it from a RAW file.
+Cameras will usually shoot 14-bit RAW files, so these are upsampled to 16-bit TIFFs during the RAW processing phase (there are no 14-bit TIFFs).
+Some cameras only shoot 12-bit RAW files (these can still be reprocessed as 16-bit), while others (Hasselblads, for example) shoot 16-bit RAW files.